peelv/Amlogic-H96-Pro-plus/README.md

 the device is not recognized as usb device

-adb devices
+'adb devices'
 shows no device connected

 monitor udev events
 -------------------

-sudo udevadm monitor --environment --udev
+'sudo udevadm monitor --environment --udev'

 unplugging the device from usb then shows valuable infos: